vlada-caban/code-quiz/README.md

 - If wrong answer is selected, 10 seconds get deducted from the timer before next question would show.
 - If correct answer is selected, next question shows without any changes to the timer.
 - Once all questions are answered or if user runs out of time, new screen with results shows up.
-- User able to enter their initials and save their score.
+- User is able to enter their initials and save their score.
-- They have option to try again by pressing button "Try Again".
+- They have an option to try again by pressing button "Try Again".
-- At any point user can view highscores currently stored and clear all results.
+- At any point user can view highscores currently stored and clear all the results.
 - Highscores are sorted from highest to lowest and only top 10 results are displayed.

 ## Usage

-Web application is located at:
+Web application is located at: https://vlada-caban.github.io/code-quiz/

 To start quiz, user needs to click "Start Quiz" button.
 User can click "View Highscores" button at any time to view highscores.